 The College of Pharmacy at Purdue University offers a Certificate Program in Nuclear Pharmacy.
 The program provides post-graduate pharmacists with the instruction necessary to attain competency as practitioners in nuclear pharmacy.
 The program also provides more than 200 hours of didactic material that can be used towards achieving Authorized Nuclear Pharmacist (ANP) status .
 Students enrolled in a college / school of pharmacy are also eligible to enroll in the program to obtain this training while completing pharmacy school.
 The certificate program follows the guidelines for nuclear pharmacy training prepared by nuclear pharmacists in the American Pharmacists Association, Section on Nuclear Pharmacy Practice.

 There are two phases to the certificate program.
 The first phase is the self-study (distance) portion of the program.
-Upon enrollment, trainees will be given access to a web based learning system which contains video lecture material as well as various supplementary materials and will receive via Fed Ex a packet of handout material to be used for note taking during the video lectures.
+Upon enrollment, trainees will be given access to an online learning system which contains video lecture material as well as various supplementary materials and quizzes.
 Ideally, the self-study material will be utilized while the trainee is receiving experience in a nuclear pharmacy; however, trainees that are not currently employed in a nuclear pharmacy position can still complete this course.
 For trainees that enroll while employed in a nuclear pharmacy, an Authorized Nuclear Pharmacist at the practice site can serve clinical instructor and mentor for the pharmacist-in-training.
 A preceptor is NOT necessary if trainees do not have full time employment in a nuclear pharmacy, however, it is highly suggested that attempts are made to at least visit / shadow a commercial nuclear pharmacy while trying to work on the distance program.
 The self-study learning portion of the program is self-paced.

 Each trainee is required to attend a six-day training session at Purdue.
-These sessions are offered three times a year (May, August and December) so that the trainee can elect to attend a session that best fits their schedule.
+These sessions are offered twice each year (June and December) so that the trainee can elect to attend a session that best fits their schedule.
 While on campus, the trainee participates in laboratory exercises and lectures that emphasize material pertinent to day-to-day clinical practice.
 The on-campus session gives the trainee personal interaction with instructors and other trainees, enhancing the overall learning process.
 Following completion of both portions of the program, certification is awarded to those trainees who have demonstrated their knowledge and competence by examination in each of the key areas addressed by the program.

 As stated earlier, upon enrollment, the trainee is provided with a workbook contining the lecture materials for the entire self-study portion of the program.
 Log-in information as well as a packet of information providing a detailed description of the course and instructions for the new trainee is also included in the intial shipment and will be available on the web based course learning system.
 The pharmacy preceptor, if specified, also receives a preceptor specific information packet .
 A separate, laboratory/lecture workbook specific to the on-campus portion will be provided for the trainees when they attend the campus session.